HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 2. Trigger the action to start the resync between the publisher and subscriber by using the [Staging Resync](#staging-resync) command.
     - For the **hostname** attribute, use the publisher host name.
     - For the **subscriber ID** attribute, retrieve the subscriber ID by following Step 1.
 3. Verify the status of the resync operation.
 Check resyncStatus field response (for example, RESYNC_TRIGGER_START, RESYNC_TRIGGER_COMPLETED, RESYNC_TRIGGER_FAILED) by executing the command in [Get all subscribers details for DAM staging](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
 If the status is RESYNC_TRIGGER_START, the resync process is still in progress.
-If the status is RESYNC_TRIGGER_COMPLETED or RESYNC_TRIGGER_FAILED, the find resync process is finished.
+If the status is RESYNC_TRIGGER_COMPLETED or RESYNC_TRIGGER_FAILED, the resync process is finished.
 4. After the status is changed to RESYNC_TRIGGER_COMPLETED, it means that the background operations to perform the resync are created.

     !!!note